 Being on LinkedIn involves more than just having a LinkedIn profile.
 You need to optimize your profile too.
 But we get it: it’s not the most sexy thing on your to-do list.

-However, as a job seeker, LinkedIn could be one of your strongest tools in your tool box, just like your resume.
+However, as a job seeker, LinkedIn could be one of your strongest tools in your tool box, just like your resume or CV.
 It’s your digital business card and your summary is the equivalent to your elevator pitch.

 In general, there are two types of recipients for your LinkedIn profile: the built-in search engine (the algorithm) and the real life human beings who visit your profile.
 In order to satisfy the search engine you need to feed it with the right keywords.
 That means keywords related to your industry and career.
 In order to satisfy the real life humans (a.k.a. recruiters and people who are interested in your professional life) you need to appeal to their heart and mind.